-The haul route from the AOA fence to the Contractor Staging Area for all phases of this project begin at Gate 7 on North 7th Street.
-The route enters the AOA from the east side of the airport and proceeds south along the vehicle service road and follows the vehicle service road turning west to the Contractor Staging Area, south of the east runup area as shown in Appendix A. This haul route and other haul routes are subject to approval by DVT Operations Staff and are subject to change based on airport operational needs.
+The primary haul route for Phase 1 of this project begin at Gate 7 on North 7th Street.
+The route enters the AOA from the east side of the airport and proceeds north then west along the vehicle service road and adjacent AOA fence north of and parallel with Taxiway A to the Contractor Staging Area as shown in Appendix A. This haul route and other haul routes are subject to approval by DVT Operations Staff and are subject to change based on airport operational needs.
 Contractor site access and haul routes are depicted in the initial phasing drawings in Appendix A.